Community-Engaged Learning

 Philosophy

-The campus community-engagement movement now face an opportunity in which institutional leaders are seeking to expand community-engaged learning opportunities for their students but are not always sure how to effectively scale up their efforts.
+The campus community-engagement movement face opportunities to expand community-engaged learning opportunities for their students but are not always sure how to effectively scale up their efforts.
 Every campus in the Bonner Network has faculty who have successfully designed and led individual community-engaged learning courses and who have embraced project-based learning with real-world partner organizations and communities.
 Every center in our network has staff with experience in leading this work but often not at the scale that this opportunity demands.
 As institutions face the challenge and opportunity to move past disjointed co-curricular community engagement to ones that are more integrative, developmental, and scalable, we are seeking to identify and develop models that are effective for students, faculty, campus, and community partners alike.

 BUILDING OUR COMMUNITIES OF PRACTICE